heyuan7676/ts_eQTLs/sn_spMF/README.md

 This folder contains scripts to run sn_spMF.
 Breif description of the scripts are as below.
-Please find the details inside the scripts. <\br>
+Please find the details inside the scripts.

 Note: all scripts should be run from the root dir. (ie. ts_eQTLs/)